Content 1100 styling change to allow custom header

 • Regulatory investigations and sanctions.

 • Audited entity feedback to better understand expectations and where we can do better.
-Senior leadership has visibility of all feedback to identify trends and ensure appropriate response.
+Senior leadership has visibility of all feedback to identify trends and ensure an appropriate response.

 • Monitoring of complaints received relating to the quality of our work.
 These procedures are detailed on our website and are also included in our general terms of business.
 All formal complaints are investigated under the authority of the Chief Risk Officer.